ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

     ...
 ```

-The interesting thing about this view is what it _doesn't_ have.
-Here, it only concerns itself with:
+Now, the view only concerns itself with:

 1. Receiving a request
 2. Reading data from the request
 3. Directly writing that information to the correct database table
 4. Returning a response

-What were steps 3 and 5 from the previous approach are now missing.
-No longer does the view function need to know if the submission was correct, and all the application logic associated with a submission is automatically triggered by the creation of a submission itself.
+Steps 3 and 5 from the previous approach are now missing.
+No longer does the view function need to know if the submission was correct.
+All the application logic associated with a submission is automatically triggered by the submission itself at the point of creation.

-Instead, between steps 3 and 4, a series of model operations are automatically triggered.
-When created, a submission automatically validates itself–no other external model or function ever intervenes to determine its correctness.
-In validating itself, it automatically _calls_ a function on the associated house object, which then mutates itself.
+Instead, between steps 3 and 4, a series of operations in the database are automatically triggered.
+When created, a submission validates itself–no other external model or function ever intervenes to determine its correctness.
+In validating itself, it automatically calls a function on the associated house object, which then mutates itself.
 Only after this is step 4 executed.

-The result, from the user's perspective, is the same as the 2021 version.
-But the code couldn't be more different.

 Every model now contains its own business logic.
 That _sounds_ nice, and it definitely makes for more elegant code.
 But there are more important benefits.
 It is no longer possible to create a correct submission without levelling up the application.